glyphpoch/pbss/README.md

 # Pbss: Practically Better Style Sheets
 Pbss is an attempt to improve on the Cascading Stylesheet Language by adding easier support for variables, arithmetic and providing additional features such as macros, functions and more.
-Plus it is a sort of linter that prevents your stylesheet from not working due to a tiny letter you typed by mistake
+Plus it is a sort of linter that prevents your stylesheet from not working due to a tiny letter you typed by mistake.
+Specifically said it is a preprocessor for CSS similar to Sass and Less

-# Getting started with Pbss
+## Installation
 It is very easy to get started with Pbss.
 First download the latest stable executable for your platform from the Pbss's release page.
 Usually they do have a version number such as Pbss-[major-version].0.
 Now follow these instructions for your Operating System.

 ### Windows